-I recently picked up a copy of 10 Habits That Mess Up a Woman’s Diet: Simple Strategies to Eat Right, Lose Weight, and Reclaim Your Health in a used book store and couldn’t put it down, so ended up bringing it home with me.
-There’s something about the word “simple” that seems to draw me in every time!
+I recently picked up a copy of 10 Habits That Mess Up a Woman’s Diet: Simple Strategies to Eat Right, Lose Weight, and Reclaim Your Health (affiliate link) by Elizabeth Somer, RD, in a used book store and couldn't put it down, so ended up bringing it home with me.
+I'm glad I did.
+It's brimming with helpful explanations of why we 'shoot ourselves in the foot' when it comes to losing weight and getting healthy.

-She claims to know these habits intimately, from both her own personal experience, as well as from her more than 25 years helping her female clients recognize and address them.
+The author begins by saying, "think of the book as your best friend who honestly tells you like it is."
+She knows these habits intimately, from both her own personal experience, as well as from her more than 25 years helping her female clients recognize and address them.

 So, what are the 10 habits that mess up a woman's diet?